Gas Tank Explosions Result in Severe Burns

 Exploding Gas Tanks

-Faulty design and defective manufacturing can result in vehicles that are at risk of gas tank explosions.
-Exploding gas tanks can cause extremely serious injuries and fatalities.
-Those who survive these explosions and fires may suffer permanent disfigurement and scarring as well as extreme pain and suffering.
+Faulty design and defective manufacturing can result in vehicles that are at risk of explosions.
+A gas tank that explodes can cause extremely serious injuries and fatalities.
+Survivors may suffer permanent disfigurement and scarring as well as extreme pain and suffering.
 Multiple surgeries, including plastic surgery, skin grafts, and reconstructive surgery, may be required.

-Were you injured in a car accident that involved a gas tank explosion?
+Were you injured in a car accident that involved a gas tank that exploded?
 Did leaking fuel lines cause a fuel-fed fire that caused serious burns?
 Please contact The Reeves Law Group today for a free consultation and case evaluation.
-Our lawyers are experienced in handling auto defect cases and are well prepared to represent victims of gas tank explosions.
+Our lawyers are experienced in handling auto defect cases and are well prepared to represent you.
 For more than 25 years, our lawyers have been standing up for the rights of injury victims throughout California.
 You can rely on us for quality representation that gets results.